 Furthermore, DAM can update assets distributed throughout the internet via Content Network Distribution (CDN) links in real-time.

 As a result, there is no risk of it reappearing online if anything becomes obsolete or a special deal expires.

 Collaboration amongst colleagues is inefficient when creative workflows are missing.
 It is easy to lose the trail of who is responsible for what.
 This problem is very common, especially when working with external partners or coworkers from various places.

 You can improve your content production and streamline communication between departments by using a content creation workflow function.

 The “Create & Publish” modules allow you to customize InDesign layouts.
 Moreover, it also allows you to change predefined text or picture regions, and create on-brand publications.

 Whether it’s a social post or a newsletter, every notion is always in the appropriate format and consistent with your business identity.

-The process of developing and releasing marketing materials should be centralized to assure uniformity, avoid errors, and speed up the transition from web to print.
+Centralizing the process of developing and releasing marketing materials should assure uniformity, avoid errors, and speed up the transition from web to print.